sslab-gatech/Rudra/README.md

 ## Configurations

+### Unsafe Counter

+- UNSAFE_COUNTER_LOG
+  - Adjust logging level for `unsafe-counter`.
+Use `.env` file at your discretion.
+  - Default: `info,tokei::language_type=error`

-### Crawl
+### Crux Runner

 - CRUX_RUNNER_LOG
   - Adjust logging level for `crux-runner`.
 Use `.env` file at your discretion.
   - Default: `info`
-- UNSAFE_COUNTER_LOG
+- CRUX_SCRATCH_DIR
-  - Adjust logging level for `unsafe-counter`.
-Use `.env` file at your discretion.
+  - Directory to store crawled crates (default: ../crux_scratch)
-  - Default: `info,tokei::language_type=error`
+- CRUX_REPORT_DIR
+  - Directory to store reports (default: ../crux_report)
+  - Crux-Runner will automatically set `CRUX_REPORT_PATH`

 ### Crux

+- Use `-v` or `-vv` to make logging more verbose.
+  More than two v's will be ignored, and only the last option will be considered (it does not accumulate).
 - CRUX_REPORT_PATH
   - Report file location.
 If set, Crux analysis result will be serialized and saved to that file.
 Otherwise, the result will be printed to stderr.
+  - If there already exists a file at the path, the existing content will be erased.
 - CRUX_LOG_PATH
   - Log file location.
 If set, log will be saved to this file as well as printed to stderr.

-### Crux-Runner

-- CRUX_SCRATCH_DIR
-  - Directory to store crawled crates (default: ../crux_scratch)
-- CRUX_REPORT_DIR
-  - Directory to store reports (default: ../crux_report)
-  - Crux-Runner will automatically set `CRUX_REPORT_PATH`

 ## Development Setup